ansible/community-docs/integration_tests_quick_start_guide.rst

         - result.version.major == 12
         - result.version.minor == 8

 In the first task, we run the ``postgresql_info`` module to fetch information from the database we installed and launched with the ``setup_postgresql_db`` target.
-We are saving values returned by the module into the ``result`` variable.
+We are saving the values returned by the module into the ``result`` variable.

-In the second task, we check with the ``assert`` module what our task returns.
-We expect that, among other things, it returns the server version and reports that the system state has not been changed.
+In the second task, we check the ``result`` variable (what the first task returned) with the ``assert`` module.
+We expect that, among other things, the result has the version and reports that the system state has not been changed.

 13. Run the tests in the Ubuntu 20.04 docker container: